 Warning Signs In Middle Schoolers

-Here are some symptoms of dyslexia for kids in secondary classes:
+Here are some common symptoms of dyslexia for kids in secondary classes:

-- Speaking ability that far exceeds written ability
+- Speaking ability that far exceeds writing ability

 - Reads and rereads sentences to get meaning

-- Skips words or word endings when reading
+- Misses or skips words or word endings when reading

-- Difficulty writing or writing at an appropriate grade level speed
+- Difficulty writing at an appropriate grade level speed

 - Reluctance to read aloud